mwmaher/btchmenu.c/README.md

 # btchmenu.c
-This is a menu program that I developed for MS-DOS.
+This is a simple menu program for MS-DOS.
+It provided a menu for easily running regularly used applications.
+At the time, users loved the simplicity and not having to use the command line.